leem919/Win11-Win10-Downgrade/README.md

 6. In the scripts, run "BypassSetupHostCheck.bat".
 This will trick the setup into letting you keep your apps and files

-7. Proceed through the installation
+7. Proceed through the installation.
+The "Getting updates" and "Making sure you're ready to install" steps might take a while

 8. Eventually, the system will reboot and you'll need to sign in with your password